 What is Claude Code and how does it differ from ChatGPT or Copilot?

 Claude Code is Anthropic’s agentic CLI tool that operates directly in your terminal.
 Unlike ChatGPT (chat interface) or GitHub Copilot (IDE autocomplete), Claude Code reads your entire codebase, runs shell commands, edits files, and manages git workflows autonomously.
 You describe what you want in plain English, and it executes multi-step tasks including debugging, refactoring, and deploying.
-It supports three models: Opus 4.6 for complex work, Sonnet 4.6 for daily coding, and Haiku 4.5 for quick tasks.
+It supports three model families: Opus 4.8 for complex work, Sonnet 4.6 for daily coding, and Haiku 4.5 for quick tasks.

 How do I install Claude Code?